dkultasev/sanitize-keywords-for-gpt/README.md

-# Sanitize Keywords extension
+# Safe COPY/PASTE Extension

 ## Overview
-This Visual Studio Code extension allows users to sanitize sensitive information from their code or text quickly.
-By replacing pre-defined keywords with their specified replacements, you can ensure that confidential information is not inadvertently shared when pasting content elsewhere.
+This Visual Studio Code extension helps users to safely copy and paste their code or text without sharing sensitive information inadvertently.
+It sanitizes predefined keywords with specified replacements before the content is copied to the clipboard, making it a useful tool for platforms like Chat-GPT, Stackoverflow, etc.

 ## Features
-- **Replace and Copy to Clipboard**: Quickly replace sensitive keywords and copy the sanitized text to the clipboard.
+- **Safe Copy**: Quickly replace sensitive keywords with pre-defined replacements and copy the sanitized text to the clipboard.
-- **Undo Replacement from Clipboard**: Revert the replaced text in the clipboard back to its original form.
+- **Safe Paste**: Retrieve the original content from the clipboard by reverting the replaced words back to their initial form.
+- **Safe Copy (unsanitized)**: Allows copying the text without sanitizing, maintaining the original content intact.

 ## Configuration
 Define your replacement words in your VS Code `settings.json`: